Hanszhang12/walmart_R1/README.md

 The command for executing the program should accept the  complete path to the input file as an argument and should  return the full path to the output file.
 Create a README file that documents your assumptions and  includes instructions for building the solution and executing the  tests.

-##
-Walmart - Movie Theater Seating Challenge
+##Walmart - Movie Theater Seating Challenge

-#10 rows x 20 seats, 200 seats in total
-#Buffer of 3 seats and/or one row is required
+##Guidelines
+10 rows x 20 seats, 200 seats in total.
+Buffer of 3 seats and/or one row is required.
+For customer satisfaction, we should put as many people in the front rows as possible while maintaining the other restriction.

+##Assumptions
+Let's make the assumption that the customers want to be seated closer with the screen.
+Each group must also be sitting on the same row.
+Let's also assume that we care more about customer satisfaction over customer safety.
+This means that we would do whatever is necessary to fit everyone into the movie theater.
+If there are more requested seats than there are movie theater seats, the whole movie theater should be full and the request that goes over the limit won't be received.

+##Implementation
+Use a 2D Array to represent the theater.
+Seats that are empty should be represented with a 0.
+Seats that are filled should be represented with a 1.